 Despite the presence of certain side effects, the benefits of chemotherapy for brain tumors outweigh the risks.
 In addition, there are various methods and drugs that can reduce or prevent undesirable consequences.

 There are many different cytostatic drugs, but not all of them can be used to treat brain tumors.
 Doctors prescribe drugs that are able to go through the natural protection of the brain, the so-called blood-brain barrier.

 The major drugs used in the treatment of brain tumors , are:

 - lomustine, vincristine, procarbazine appointed either alone or in combination;

-Various ways are There of chemotherapy for brain Tumors .
+There are various ways of chemotherapy for brain tumors .
 Preparations temozolomide, procarbazine lomustine and taken in pill form.
 Vincristine carmustine and are liquids that are administered intravenously.

 For intravenous chemotherapy is carried out one or more treatment sessions.
 Followed by a period of rest for several weeks.
 All this is called a cycle of therapy, the duration of which depends on the drugs.
 Most cycles of 4-6 weeks.

 If diagnosed with high grade glioma may designate temozolomide and radiation therapy complex.
 This combination treatment.
 Daily temozolid taken during the course of radiation therapy, which usually lasts for six weeks.